A strong global economy may be a good thing, but with it comes rising costs and talent shortages.

 A strong economy poses challenges to investment firms: higher turnover and the pressure to offer higher compensation in order to attract top talent from a limited pool.

-Outsourcing gives investment managers access to expertise and services at a low cost that otherwise couldn’t be by had by hiring in-house.
+Outsourcing gives investment managers access to expertise and services at a low cost that otherwise couldn’t be had by hiring in-house.

-In this way, firms are in position to reap the full benefits of a strong economy, which should translate to higher revenues from investment performance and management fees, while being spared of the risk.
+In this way, firms are in a position to reap the full benefits of a strong economy, which should translate to higher revenues from investment performance and management fees, while being spared of the risk.

 That is efficiency at its best.